numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-``numpy.matrix`` type which defines ``*`` to mean matrix multiplication, even though this type is buggy and heavily deprecated by the rest of the numpy community for the fragmentation that it causes; this pedagogical use case is the only reason ``numpy.matrix`` has not been deprecated.
+``numpy.matrix`` type which defines ``*`` to mean matrix multiplication, even though this type is buggy and heavily deprecated by the rest of the numpy community for the fragmentation that it causes; this pedagogical use case is the *only* reason ``numpy.matrix`` has not been deprecated.
 Adding ``@`` will benefit both beginning and advanced users with better syntax; and furthermore, it will allow both groups to standardize on the same notation from the start, providing a smoother on-ramp to expertise.

 But isn't matrix multiplication a pretty niche requirement?
 -----------------------------------------------------------

 The world is full of continuous data, and computers are increasingly called upon to work with it in sophisticated ways.
-Matrices are the lingua franca of finance, machine learning, 3d graphics, computer vision, robotics, operations research, econometrics, meteorology, computational linguistics, recommendation systems, neuroscience,
+Arrays are the lingua franca of finance, machine learning, 3d graphics, computer vision, robotics, operations research, econometrics, meteorology, computational linguistics, recommendation systems, neuroscience,